-Site Clinic: An SEO Checklist for your Website - Digital Inspiration
+Site Clinic: An SEO Checklist for your Website

 5b.
 If you have index.html, index.html and index.php pages on the server, they too should redirect to your preferred domain.

-6. Run a query like site:abc.com Viagra to make sure that hackers have not inserted spam links in your content.
+6. Run a query like site.com Viagra to make sure that hackers have not inserted spam links in your content.

 7. Always have different feeds for different topics.
 So if you have a blog, you can have individual feeds for all the categories.